On splitting rank of non-compact type symmetric spaces and bounded cohomology: Splitting rank

 Before moving to the next section, we will need a little more information about the dimensions of totally geodesic submanifolds $Y\times \mathbb R\subset X$.
 Here we focus on the cases where $Y$ is of non-compact type, that is, $Y$ is generated by a truncated simple system $\{\alpha_1,...,\hat{\alpha_i},...,\alpha_r\}$ where $\{\alpha_1,...,\alpha_r\}$ is a simple system of $X$.
 Besides the largest dimension case at $\text{srk}(X)$, we are also curious about the second largest dimension, and we will need to verify that there is enough gap between the two.
+Such phenomenon of large gap happens to be quite useful when we try to estimate the $k$-th splitting rank.
+(See below Section \ref{sec:srk^k} and Theorem \ref{thm:brain}) \begin{prop} Let $X$ be an irreducible symmetric space of non-compact type.
+Assume $\dim(X)=n$ and $\rank(X)=r\geq 4$.
+If $Y\times \mathbb R$ and $Y'\times \mathbb R$ are two totally geodesic submanifolds in $X$ where $\dim(Y\times \mathbb R)=\text{srk}(X)$ and $\dim(Y'\times \mathbb R)$ attains the second largest dimension among all truncated simple systems generating $Y'$, then the gaps between the two dimensions ($\dim(Y)-\dim(Y')$) are given in the following table. \end{prop}